SUPPLIER VETTING

 Keep Moving

-Turn this article into a repeatable sourcing workflow.
+Turn this article into a controlled sourcing workflow.

-If you want the full execution system behind the article, move into the toolkit.
-If you are still at the communication stage, start with the free supplier email pack.
+If you want the full operating system behind the article, move into the toolkit.
+If you are still shaping supplier conversations, start with the free supplier email pack.

-Turn this article into a repeatable sourcing workflow.
+Turn this article into a controlled sourcing workflow.

 Trust Signals

-Keep the business identity close to the content.
+Keep the business identity close to the workflow.

-Strong informational pages help users and crawlers understand who is behind the content, how support works, and what the site is designed to do.
+Strong informational pages help buyers and crawlers understand who is behind the tools, how support works, and what the site is designed to help them do.

 About The Brand

-See what SourceLedger covers and how the tools are meant to help.
+See what SourceLedger covers and how the tools support the workflow.

-Use the About page to understand who SourceLedger is for, what the guides and tools are built to do, and what they do not promise.
+Use the About page to understand who the guides and tools are for, what problems they are built to solve, and where the scope intentionally stops.

 Direct Contact

-Get a clear support path for product questions or file issues.
+Get a clear support path for downloads or product questions.

-If you need help with a purchase, download, or product question, the Contact page gives you a simple next step without forcing live calls.
+If you need help with a purchase, file access, or product question, the Contact page gives you a simple next step without forcing live calls.